Bacon Popper

 The duo was made up of Italian DJ and producer Paola Peroni and American vocalist Lisa Marie Simmons.
 Bacon Popper released two singles in 1998—"Free," a major European hit, and "Rejoice in Love"—followed by an eight-track album in 1999, also called Free; later singles included "Trip to India/I Gonna Do" in 2001 and "Get Up and Party" in 2002.

 In the year 2009 is make the first official remix by the Italian dj/producer Stefano Mattara (Mat's Remix).

 As of 2014, Peroni is still active as a producer and DJ on the European club scene.
 Also working under the name Miss Groovy, Peroni is a native of Brescia, Italy.
 Simmons, a native of Boulder, Colorado, and former student of the American Academy of Dramatic Arts, is still based in Italy and working as a singer-songwriter.

+In January 2025, the Trio of Italian DJs Tr3nacria, a remix of the famous success "Free" in collab with Peroni for Egomusic.
+The title of the song "Free Now" Rehabilitates the old success in a more contemporary and dump-rich way.